Java Finch, Java Rice Finch, Java Sparrow.

 Of course, some individuals have been reported to have lived even longer, a few into their late teens!

-Java Finches are social little birds, but are far too timid for direct human interaction.
-Instead, they thrive in pairs or small flocks kept within a flight cage.
+Java Finches are social little birds, but often are far too timid for direct human interaction, though some pet owners have reported success bonding with their finch.
+Typically, they thrive in pairs or small flocks kept within a flight cage.
 If you are thinking of adopting a Java Finch, then you may as well prepare yourself to take in at least two or even three.
 These birds cannot be kept singly and will become very depressed without another finch to keep them company!

 Although these birds became famous for eating rice in the wild, captive Java Finches prefer to eat a good, high quality seed mix.